-- Conducting labs
+- Conducting labs / leading tutorials

 - Consulting with students

-- Coordinating TAs for marking
+- Coordinating TAs

-- Course account and Twiki
+- Course account and TWiki

 - Exam administration

-- Office courtesy
+- Office courtesy and professionalism

 ISA orientation takes place either on the first official day of employment or sometime during a week near the end of the previous term.
 The orientation session provides a tour of facilities, some interaction with other ISAs, and a refresher of basic skills needed for the job.
-Depending on the term, if time permits the orientation may also include some of the above training topics and guest speakers.

 The intention is that the sessions are interactive sessions, where all members will be active participants.
-Sessions are usually held on Mondays from 10:00-11:00 AM and, unless otherwise stated, are compulsory for all full time ISG staff.
+Sessions are usually held on Mondays from 10:00-11:00 AM and, unless otherwise stated, are compulsory for all full-time ISG staff.